 Steps to Ensure Updates:

-- Regularly check for new updates and apply them promptly.
+- Regularly check for new updates and update them as quickly as possible to keep your system protected from new attacks.

 4. Monitor Account Activity